 Justice John Paul Stevens concurred in the Court's judgment, but wrote separately, indicating that the current case does not resolve the entire issue of lethal injections:

 I assumed that our decision would bring the debate about lethal injection as a method of execution to a close.
 It now seems clear that it will not.
 The question whether a similar three-drug protocol may be used in other States remains open, and may well be answered differently in a future case on the basis of a more complete record.
 Instead of ending the controversy, I am now convinced that this case will generate debate not only about the constitutionality of the three-drug protocol, and specifically about the justification for the use of the paralytic agent, pancuronium bromide, but also about the justification for the death penalty itself.

-Update: Clarence Hill's execution date was set by Florida's governor for Sept.
-20, despite his victory in the Supreme Court.
-The District Court and 11th Circuit denied Hill a stay of execution and declined to conduct an evidentiary hearing on the lethal injection process.
-The U.S. Supreme Court denied a stay (5-4) and Hill was executed on Sept.
+Florida set Hill’s execution date, despite Hill’s victory in the U.S. Supreme Court.
+The Supreme Court denied a stay (5-4) and Hill was executed on Sept.
 20, 2006.

 Return to Lethal Injection Information